A nonexclusive list of spiritual best practices, useful tips, and links to helpful sources.

 Gideons International.
 The good people at Gideons donate large-print bibles (New Testament plus Psalms) to accredited senior care residences; all it takes is an email to your local chapter.
 Donations are optional and appreciated.

 Even for residents who can no longer read, holding a Bible provides a sense of participation and familiarity during Bible discussions.

 Megan Carnarius, RN.
 Longtime senior-care expert and author of A Deeper Perspective on Alzheimer’s and Other Dementias: Practical Tools with Spiritual Insights (2015), Megan is one of the most compassionate and knowledgeable people I know in the field of elder care, and her perspective of dementia’s unique journey — including its hidden blessings — inspires me.
 Through her company, Memory Care Consulting, Megan offers families in-home consultations and personalized care plans; she also offers insight and expertise to organizations and caregivers along the entire spectrum of senior care.

-Teepa Snow.
+Positive Approach to Care with Teepa Snow.
 One of the country’s foremost educators on dementia, Teepa Snow is a true evangelist for compassionate, positive care.
-Her website is a treasure chest of valuable resources, including online and onsite training opportunities.
+Her website is a treasure chest of valuable resources, including online and onsite training.
 In 2016, I was fortunate to attend one of her lectures — a high-energy, information-packed day that gave me memorable tools I still use every day.

 The 36-Hour Day: A Family Guide to Caring for People Who Have Alzheimer’s Disease, Related Dementias, and Memory Loss, by Nancy Mace and Peter Rabins (2012).
 An incredibly helpful, best-selling book that changed our paradigm about Alzheimer’s disease, offering hope and even joy amidst the challenges.